-Gains or losses on buying reinsurance are recognised immediately in the technical account and not subject to amortisation.
+Gains or losses on buying reinsurance are recognised immediately in the technical account.

-If a reinsurance asset is impaired the Syndicate reduces the carrying amount accordingly and will immediately recognise the impairment loss in the technical account.
+If a reinsurance asset is impaired, the Syndicate reduces its carrying amount accordingly, and will immediately recognise the impairment loss in the technical account.
 A reinsurance asset will be deemed to be impaired if there is objective evidence, as a result of an event that occurred after initial recognition of that asset, that the Syndicate may not receive all amounts due to it under the terms of the contract, and that the event has a reliably measurable impact on the amounts that the Syndicate will receive from the reinsurer.